brendanhasz/brendanhasz.github.io/_posts/2019-03-04-target-encoding.md

         Parameters
         ----------
         cols : list of str
             Columns to one-hot encode.
-Default is to one-hot encode all categorical columns in the DataFrame.
-        reduce_df : bool
+Default is to one-hot encode all categorical columns in the DataFrame. reduce_df : bool
-            Whether to use reduced degrees of freedom for the encoding (that is, add N-1 one-hot columns for a column with N categories).
-E.g. for a column with categories A, B, and
-            C: When reduce_df is True, A=[1, 0], B=[0, 1], and
-            C=[0, 0].
-When reduce_df is False, A=[1, 0, 0],
-            B=[0, 1, 0], and C=[0, 0, 1]
+            Whether to use reduced degrees of freedom for encoding (that is, add N-1 one-hot columns for a column with N categories).
+E.g. for a column with categories A, B, and C: When reduce_df is True, A=[1, 0], B=[0, 1], and C=[0, 0].
+When reduce_df is False, A=[1, 0, 0], B=[0, 1, 0], and C=[0, 0, 1]
             Default = False
         """